 Trivia - The time it took to build was 15 days and cost $15,000.

-Adam West played Batman in the series and here is a video of the famous car leaving the Batcave.
+Adam West played Batman in the series and here is a clip from the show.

 As expected, there was a lot of fanfare when the vehicle was brought into the auction.
 There were renditions of the theme tune and various other acts of nostalgia.

 George Barris explained that the reason why he was giving up his creation was due to giving someone else the opportunity to own one of the most iconic cars in the world.

 I think it is the most valuable car in the world and the public really get a kick out of it when they see it. - George Barris

 There were concerns regarding the number of replicas in the world and if they were going to have a negative impact on the interest of the original.
 However, these concerns went out the window when the winning bid was near the top estimate of the car.

 The Batmobile will forever be something we would love to drive but so few have ever had the pleasure of doing it.
 The previous owner, and creator, George Barris had some final words for the car.

 I designed and built the Batmobile and I have shown it all around the world but now I think it is time that someone else can enjoy it. - George Harris.